Aftab700/DVWA-Writeup/README.md

 </details>

-we can host this page so when victim visit page their password will automatically charged.
+we can host this page so when victim visit page their password will automatically change.

 I'm using python to host webpage: